 The Legacy Trail is a standby for Truckee locals.
-The 10 mile out and back paved path is a great spot to stretch your legs for a much longer walk or run in winter.
+The 10 mile out and back paved trail is a great spot to stretch your legs for a much longer walk or run in winter.
 There are a few places to pick up the trail - the Truckee River Regional Park, the pedestrian bridge at the end of East River Street in downtown Truckee, and Glenshire Drive, just before the entrance to the Glenshire neighborhood.

 This winter trail is mostly flat, twisting and turning through the forest as it meanders alongside the Truckee River.
 It’s a beautiful trail, especially in winter when the banks and river rocks are covered in snow.
 The scenery is hard to beat and near the end of the trail it opens up with great views of Martis Valley.